xeolabs/xeometry/README.md

 **xeometry** is an open source \(MIT\) JavaScript library from [@xeographics](https://twitter.com/xeographics) for viewing and interacting with 3D glTF models on WebGL.

-Use it to build 3D viewer apps, or programmatically create custom interactive presentations of glTF content.
+Use it to build 3D viewer apps, or program custom interactive presentations of glTF content.

 * [Programming Guide](https://www.gitbook.com/book/xeolabs/xeometry-guide/details)
 * [API Docs](http://xeometry.org/docs)